 Yes.
+All oils can become rancid over time.
 Vegetable oil contains super high levels of polyunsaturated fat; those are the fats that allow oil to be liquid when it’s at room temperature, compared to say, shortening.
 In general, polyunsaturated or unsaturated fats have a less stable chemical makeup and can turn rancid much more quickly.
-That’s why it’s important to know how to store cooking oil properly.
-There are things you have some control over that will help.
+That’s why it’s important to know how to store oils properly.
+There are things you have some control over that will help it stay fresher, longer.

-How can you tell if vegetable oil has gone bad?
+How can you tell if an oil has gone bad?

 Don’t throw away oil just because it’s past the best by date printed on the container.
 Instead, smell it.
 If it has a musty, bitter, or sour odor, it’s bad; don’t use it.
+That’s a sign of rancidity caused by oxidation.
 Also, if there’s mold anywhere, it’s past human consumption.

-How long is vegetable oil good for once opened?
+How long is oil good for once opened?

 Unopened, properly stored oil is good for about two years.
-The shelf life of an opened bottle of vegetable oil varies from a few months to a year. depending on its quality and how it’s stored.
+The shelf life of an opened bottle of vegetable oil varies from a few months to a year, depending on its quality, the type of oil, and how it’s stored.
 This is a rough estimate, as oil quality and storage conditions greatly impact how long it lasts on the shelf.
+Here are a few tips to help your stored oil last longer.

 Keeping the Oils You Store Fresh Longer